Miscellanea

 Afterword

 There you have it, the History of Scanlation!
 We hope you enjoyed your time here and learned something new.
-This project aims to chronicle the history of the fan translation and scanlation scene from around 1996 to today.
-In addition, the project also looks at a number of major and influential scanlation groups and sites throughout the years and contains additional background information and interviews for context.
+The goal of this project is to chronicle the history of fan translation and scanlation from pre-1996 to today.
+In addition, the project looks at a number of influential scanlation groups and websites throughout the years, as well as interesting trends, background information, and interviews for context.

-But why?
-Well, no matter how you look at it, scanlation is a big part of the online manga scene in the U.S. Search for "manga" on Google and over half of the results on the first page are related to scanlation.
+Why all this work?
+Scanlation is a huge part of the online manga landscape.
+Search for "manga" on Google, and more than half of the first page results are related to scanlation in one way or another.
 Despite its widespread popularity, scanlation is almost never a topic of mainstream coverage or study.
-Most scanlation analysis has come from the scanlation community itself, leaving the general public out of the "know."
-As a result, to this day, most manga fans are divided into two camps: those who are in the scanlation scene and those who don't know what scanlation is really about.
-We hope to provide a comprehensive study of the history and some important aspects of scanlation and to provide a resource for those who wish to learn more about the side of the manga world that is rarely talked about.
+Most articles on scanlation come from the community itself, leaving the general public out of the "know."
+The goal of this project is to provide a comprehensive overview of scanlation, its history, groups, trends, and more, for those who wish to learn more about a side of manga that is rarely talked about.

-This project was originally conceived back in 2006 during brainstorming for a "History of Manga Jouhou" feature.
-Although that idea never came to fruition, you can see traces of it in the History of Scanlation article.
-The Manga Jouhou spotlight feature, for instance, is significantly longer than the other spotlights, and the interview with Manga Jouhou's Deathscythe was completed years ago.
+This project was originally conceived back in 2006 while brainstorming for a "History of Manga Jouhou" feature.
+Although the idea never took off, traces of it still exist in the pages of the History of Scanlation articles (The Manga Jouhou spotlight feature, for instance, is significantly longer than the other spotlights, and the interview with Manga Jouhou's Deathscythe was completed years ago).

-Since then, the project has almost taken on a life of its own.
-The original intent was to have a three-part History section, a Spotlight section that featured eight to nine old and influential groups and sites, a Background section that looked at two or three popular trends, and some interviews with whoever was still around at the time.
-As you can see, things have obviously grown way beyond what was initially planned, for the better, of course.
-The site was originally planned to be released in July, then the end of August, then the end of September.
+Since then, the project took on a life of its own.
+The original intent was to have a three-part History, a Spotlight section that featured eight to nine influential groups and websites, a Background section with two or three articles on popular trends, and some interviews with whoever was still active at the time.
+As work went on, the project grew way beyond what was initially planned, for the better, of course.
+The site was originally supposed to launch in July, the date was pushed back to August, and later September.
 There were many delays, but the final product was well worth the extra time and effort.

-The History section of the site is obviously one of its biggest attractions.
-Drafts of all three sections were completed well before the end of June; but, as the days went by, each part grew in size and content.
-By the end of September, all three sections had grown by four to six pages.
-It happened more than once that interviews with a certain person or looking up old groups would uncover a whole new aspect of scanlation to research.
-The same applies to the Spotlight features.
-Writing the History and the Spotlight sections was probably the most enjoyable part of this project (aside from designing the website and randomly chatting with scanlation-related people on IRC).
+The History section is the most important part of the site.
+Drafts of all three sections were completed well before the end of June, but grew in size as days went by.
+By the end of September, all three sections had grown by two to three times their original size.
+Sometimes interviewing a certain person or researching an old groups would uncover a whole new facet of scanlation that required further research.
+The History and Spotlight sections were the most enjoyable to work on (aside from designing the website and randomly chatting with scanlation-related individuals on IRC).

-As for the Spotlight sections: The number of groups covered almost tripled as time went on (the original lineup included Manga Jouhou, Toriyama's World, MangaProject, MangaScreener, ShoujoMagic, DailyManga, MangaUpdates, Lurk, and MangaHelpers).
-Of course, as many of you may have noticed, quite a few newer groups weren't covered at all.
-One of the main goals behind this project was to provide an (hopefully) accurate history of what has been.
-Many of the newer groups are still in the middle of their "current history," and it can be hard to write about them without knowing the bigger picture of their history (additionally, sometimes there isn't much to write about since they haven't been around as long).
-If follow-up articles are added to this project in the future (as in, years from now), rest assured that these new groups will be added to the Spotlight lineup.
+Regarding the Spotlight articles: The number of groups covered almost tripled over the span of several months (the original lineup included Manga Jouhou, Toriyama's World, MangaProject, MangaScreener, ShoujoMagic, DailyManga, MangaUpdates, Lurk, and MangaHelpers).
+It should be noted that many newer groups were were left out because one of our main goals was to provide an accurate history of what has been, many of the newer groups are still in the middle of their "current history," and writing about them without knowing the bigger picture can be difficult (additionally, sometimes there just isn't much to write about since they haven't been around as long).
+If follow-up articles are added in the future, rest assured that these new groups will be added to the Spotlight lineup.

-As for the Background section, the content grew from simple information about Tazmo and the IRC Migration to cover a variety of other trends and information, much of which was added after receiving additional insight from interviews and research.
-There were a few topics that weren't included, however, mostly due to a lack of time and resources to finish them, and partly due to contributors being too busy.
+As for the Background articles, the content grew from simple information about Tazmo and the IRC Migration to cover a slew of trends and incidents, many of which were added after additional insight from interviews and research.
+A few topics weren left out, however, due to a lack of time and resource.
 Will they ever see the light of day?
-We may never know.
+We may never know...

-Thanks to MangaUpdates's Manick, vio55555 got involved with the project and played an integral role in reaching out to other scanlators, as well as contributing a large amount of content.
-More on that will come in the credits section.
-As for the other interviews, Snoopy's interview was one of the most interesting (especially with Snoopy's essay responses), Robb's interview was probably one of the most fun to read, and, although the person’s name shall not be mentioned here, there was one instance in which we practically filled in the responses ourselves (don't worry, the words are still from that person, compiled from the chat logs we've had over a period of several months).
-Also, it was a great honor and a pleasant surprise to be able to interview figures from the industry, from companies such as Tokyopop and Icarus Publishing, and Jason Thompson.
+Thanks to MangaUpdates's Manick, vio55555 got involved with the project and contributed a large amount of content, and also played an integral role in reaching out to other scanlators, see the credits section for more information.
+As for the interviews, Snoopy's interview was one of the most interesting (especially with Snoopy's essay responses), Robb's interview was one of the most fun to read.
+In one instance, we practically had to fill in the responses for a certain indivual whose name shall be omitted (don't worry, the words are still from that individual, compiled from chat logs from over a period of several months).
+Also, it was a great honor and a pleasant surprise to interview figures from the industry, from companies such as Tokyopop and Icarus Publishing, and Jason Thompson.

-The purpose of this project is to document the history of scanlation, how it became what it is today.
-It is meant to act as a resource where anyone can find the information they need.
-We hope you have enjoyed reading this feature so far.
+The purpose of this project is to document the history of scanlation.
+It is meant to be a resource that anyone can use to find the information they need.
+We hope you enjoyed it.

 Thank you for reading!